AnishPahilajani/AnishPahilajani/README.md

 ### Hi there 👋, my name is Anish Pahilajani
 #### Software Developer | Deep Learning Engineer | AI/NLP research enthusiast

+---

+I am a software developer with a strong interest in deep learning and natural language processing.
+I have experience with Python, GoLang, C, C++, Fast API, PyTorch, and Tensorflow/Keras.
+I am currently working on Fast API and learning PyTorch.
+In my free time, I enjoy working on personal projects and contributing to open source.

+---

 ## Skills and Experience
 * Python
 * GoLang